evhub/coconut/DOCS.md

 the resulting `inner_func`s will each return a _different_ `x` value rather than all the same `x` value, since they look at what `x` was bound to at function definition time rather than during function execution.

 `copyclosure` functions can also be combined with `async` functions, [`yield` functions](#explicit-generators), [pattern-matching functions](#pattern-matching-functions), [infix function definition](#infix-functions), and [assignment function syntax](#assignment-functions).
 The various keywords in front of the `def` can be put in any order.

+If `global` or `nonlocal` are used in a `copyclosure` function, they will not be able to modify variables in enclosing scopes.
+However, they will allow state to be preserved accross multiple calls to the `copyclosure` function.

 _Note: due to the way `copyclosure` functions are compiled, [type checking](#mypy-integration) won't work for them._